Instability of degenerate solitons for nonlinear Schr\"odinger equations with derivative: Introduction

 where the constant in the right-hand side is composed of the conserved quantities $E(u_0)$, $M(u_0)$, and $P(u_0)$.
 For \eqref{DNLS} this mass condition is nothing but the $4\pi$-mass condition.
-In the recent progress of studies on \eqref{DNLS}, global well-posedness without the smallness assumption of the mass was established by taking advantage of completely integrable structure (see \cite{PSS17, JLPS20, BP}).
-These results give a remarkable difference with other $L^2$-critical equations \eqref{NLS} and \eqref{eq:gKdV}, while the uniform boundedness of the flow as \eqref{eq:1.8} is not known for $M(u_0)\ge 4\pi$.
-We note that if we impose further assumptions with $M(u_0)\ge 4\pi$, for example, $M(u_0)=4\pi$ and $P(u_0)<0$, or highly oscillating data, then the estimate \eqref{eq:1.8} still holds (see \cite{FHI17}).
+In the recent progress of studies on \eqref{DNLS}, global well-posedness without the smallness assumption of the mass was established by taking advantage of completely integrable structure (see \cite{PSS17, JLPS20, BP, HKV}).
+These results give a remarkable difference with other $L^2$-critical equations \eqref{NLS} and \eqref{eq:gKdV}, while the dynamics of \eqref{DNLS} in the energy space is not yet clear including the fundamental problem of stability/instability of algebraic solitons.

 It was proved in \cite{H19} that the mass threshold $M^*$ gives a certain turning point in variational properties of \eqref{DNLSb}.
 This suggests that global dynamics of \eqref{DNLSb} will change at the mass of $M^*$.
 From the variational point of view, $M^*$ corresponds to the mass threshold $\cM(Q)$ in \eqref{NLS} and \eqref{eq:gKdV}.
-Therefore, to investigate the dynamics around the mass of $M^*$ is important to understand the global dynamics of \eqref{DNLSb}.
+Therefore, to make clear the dynamics around the mass of $M^*$ is an important step towards understanding the global dynamics of \eqref{DNLSb}.
 To this end, in this paper we study instability properties of degenerate solitons of \eqref{DNLSb} in a qualitative way.

 We first give a precise definition of stability and instability of solitons. \begin{definition} We say that the soliton $u_{\omega,c}$ of \eqref{DNLSb} is \emph{stable} if for any $\alpha>0$ there exists $\beta>0$ such that if $u_0\in H^1(\R)$ satisfies $\|u_0-\phi_{\omega,c}\|_{H^1}<\beta$, the solution $u(t)$ of \eqref{DNLSb} exists globally in time and satisfies